A breast cyst is an accumulation of fluid within the breast, often resulting in a breast lump that you can feel.

 If a breast cyst does not appear to be uniformly fluid-filled, but has some solid elements, this changes the picture considerably.

 Cysts with a combination of fluid and suspended solid elements are usually called ‘complex‘ cysts.
 In addition, if the solid elements are really prominent doctors may name the cysts as a ‘complex cystic mass’.

 Complex cysts will be taken more seriously by the physician and a biopsy will most likely be necessary.
 About 5% of breast cysts take on this ‘complex’ presentation.

 Breast cysts should have uniformly thin walls

-If this uniformity is not present, then you have to worry about the part that isn’t thin and smooth, and whether to insert a needle to drain it, or just follow-it-up.
+If this uniformity is not present, then you have to worry about the part that is not thin and smooth and whether to insert a needle to drain it, or just follow-it-up.

-Treatment for Breast cysts.
+Treatment for Breast cysts

 The follow-up interval for a complex cyst will typically be a bit shorter, usually around 6 months.

 Keep in mind that most of the women that have breast cancer, (whether it be ductal carcinoma in situ or an invasive breast cancer) are often in breast cancer support groups, so they can communicate and support other women who also have breast cancer.

 Why do I get pain before a menstrual period from my breast cyst?